robosac333/Franka_Panda_Moveit2_Pick_Place/README.md

 3. Build and source the workspace again.

 ## Launch Moveit Configuration

-Load up your Pandas robot in Rviz2 by running
+Git Clone the repo inside the src folder of the workspace and Load up your Pandas robot in Rviz2 by running

 ```sh
 ros2 launch sjd3333_configuration demo.launch.py